jmswtlk/PortalToTruth/README.md

 Note: 01/04/2020 -- RPCs, servers, masters/slaves, demons, communications, databases, APIs, peer-to-peer, callbacks, servlets, server/client mixes, thin client, cloud, generic apps, services, ..., all in a day's work, ..., amongst all of this, mischief looms, ..., that is, unwarranted usage.
 Then, development, workbenches, test benches, optimizing compilers, language by context (while seemingly context-free), domains, mathematics, ..., what lurks that is hidden and ought to not be forgotten?
 Have we forgotten too much?
 Put too much trust in the wizards?

+Note: 01/22/2020 -- As I work technical details, I will be looking, too, at the machine-human aspect.
+Humans have a long history.
+And, generational dynamics are age-old.
+It is there where we see some interesting phenomenon.
+I will use one (unnamed) group where I can see closely the interplay of the older and younget sets with the emerging being a major influence.